Caitano09/ProjetoCrudKnex/README.md

 </h1>

 <p align="center">
-This project use a simple registration of people for apply CRUD with Knex <br>
+This project use a simple registration of people for apply CRUD with Knex </p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">